tennesseeBonner1/PiBlink/README.md

 dac8552.py:
 	Part of the default files included for the DAC conversion (needed to output the signals for the US and UCS).

+JSONConverter.py:
+	Used to save sessions as JSON files and open them back up for playback.
+TheGraph.py uses this file to save/read trials and InputManager.py uses this file to save/read session settings and start/end the save/read process for the whole session.

 .ui files:
 	These are the editable pyqt5 files that can be updated in the pyqt5 designer.
 These are then converted to .py files.

+.json files:
+	These are the saved session files.
+If the user tries to save a session with the same name as an already saved session, a numbering scheme will ensure the new session is given a new name and the old one is not overwritten.